Delhi riots: Court acquits Muslim man, says police made ‘artificial statements’ against him

 The case against Javed was related to the violence in the Dayalpur area of the national capital, during which several people were injured and property was damaged.
 Four separate complaints were filed by the police and later clubbed together.

-During Thursday’s hearing, Justice Pramachala said that the investigating officer in the case and a constable, who had identified Javed as one of the rioters, recorded contradictory descriptions of his arrest, reported Bar and Bench.
+During Thursday’s hearing, Judge Pramachala said that the investigating officer in the case and a constable, who had identified Javed as one of the rioters, recorded contradictory descriptions of his arrest, reported Bar and Bench.

 The judge also noted that the investigating officer took advantage of a break while recording evidence and later changed his version to match the case records.